Hungary all-but drops objection to Sweden's Nato bid

 He repeated accusations that Sweden had given asylum to Kurdish "terrorists" and dampened hope of a Nato-summit breakthrough.

-"We have made it clear that the determined fight against terrorist organisations and Islamophobia are our red line," he said.
+"We've made it clear that the determined fight against terrorist organisations and Islamophobia are our red line," Erdoğan said.

 Three-way talks